-During this lockdown period, your group may have started to produce more digital content for online rehearsals and other projects that you will need to store and share online with your members.
+During the pandemic, your group may have started to produce more digital content for online rehearsals and other projects that you will need to store and share online with your members.
 So where can you put all this new content safely?

 There are lots of online ‘cloud’ storage solutions that can help you with storing content.
 Cloud storage involves saving your data with an online third-party service that you can access at any time (as long as you can access the internet).
 You can also give other people access to it, so rather than emailing large sound or video files they can ‘collect’ them from the cloud storage.
 Think of it as a digital storage unit that everyone in your group has a key for.